hswick/falsebyte-carbon-voting/README.md

 # FalseByte Carbon Voting

-This code base demonstrates a simple trustless carbon voting solution.
+FalseByte Carbon Voting demonstrates a simple trustless carbon voting solution.

+Work towards the Aragon integration can be found in the `aragon` branch.

-The point of this project was to address the prblems provided by this [Aragon nest proposal](https://github.com/aragon/nest/issues/6).
-Which is meant to address the different tradeoffs between different token weighted voting systems.
-The different implementations are all centered around the Double Vote attack.
+The Carbon Voting Project addresses the issues detailed here [Aragon nest proposal](https://github.com/aragon/nest/issues/6).
+We specifically solve for the current tradeoffs between different token weighted voting systems as relates to the Double Vote attack.

-The double vote attack is when two colluding parties make it seem like they collectively own more ERC20 tokens than they really do.
-For example, say Alice has 10000 ColoradoCoin, and Bob has 10000 ColoradoCoin.
-Alice votes 'yes' and records her balance of 10000 tokens.
-She then tries to pull a fast one and transfers all of the tokens to Bob.
-He also votes 'yes', but with a recorded weight of 20000 tokens.
-This makes it look like collectively they both voted with a total of 30000 tokens, even though they really only have 20000 tokens.
+Double Vote Attack: Two colluding parties collectively increase the weight of their vote by making it appear they have more ERC20 tokens than they really do.
+For example, assume Alice has 10,000 ColoradoCoin, and Bob has 10,000 ColoradoCoin.
+During a vote, Alice votes 'yes' and records her balance of 10,000 tokens.
+She then transfers all of the tokens to Bob with the intent to cheat.
+Bob also votes 'yes', but with a recorded weight of 20,000 tokens.
+As a result, they have collectively voted with a total of 30,000 tokens despite having only 20,000 between the pair.

-Any token voting implementation must be designes in such a way to prevent this attack.
+Any token voting implementation must be designed in such a way to prevent this attack.
 * Token Locking:
   - Solution: Force users to lock tokens in a contract for duration of voting period
   - Tradeoff: Creates risk for voting system and means users have to give up their tokens for a period of time.
 * Snapshot:
   - Solution: Take snapshots of all voter token balances at each block.
 MiniMe.
-  - Tradeoff: Even with optimizations done by MiniMe could have trouble scaling.
+  - Tradeoff: Even with optimizations done by MiniMe could have trouble scaling.  (add more detail here around why this is a problem)
 * Carbon Voting:
   - Solution: Voters emit an event which is counted offchain.
 No locking and no snapshots.
   - Tradeoff: Results can not be used on chain.
+  - Aragon has requested implementing Carbon Voting On-chain - this is the goal of the Falsebyte Carbon Voting Project

-FalseByte Carbon Voting gets around all of the tradeoffs by implementing carbon voting onchain!
-They way it works is that voters send their votes with recorded token balances like normal.
-However, they can also run monitoring agents on their computer that are watching for votes and token transfers.
-It is assumed that since voters care about the results of their vote they are incentivized to run these agents on their computer.
-When a token transfer event occurs with one of the recorded voters a monitoring agent will update the recorded balance with the `changeBalance` method.
+FalseByte Carbon Voting gets around all of the tradeoffs listed above by implementing carbon voting onchain!
+Voters still send their votes with recorded token balances, however, they can also run monitoring agents locally that are watching for votes and token transfers.
+Since voters care about the results of their vote, they are incentivized to run these agents locally.
+When a token transfer event occurs with one of the recorded voters, a monitoring agent will update the recorded balance with the `changeBalance` method.  (explain what this achieves in more detail -- maybe a nice example here of how this works specifically ....
+Alice sends to Bob, monitoring agent sees and notes in x contract...etc.)

-There is an interesting edge case at the end of the voting period, where a voter may try to vote at close to the end of the voting period.
-And since there is a delay for when transactions get confirmed in blocks, it could be that the balance was not able to updated in time.
-In order to compensate for this we allow for a grace period where new votes are not allowed to come in, but balances are able to be updated.
-To prevent the issue where a voter may try to change their balance during the grace period we only allow balances to be decremented during the grace period.
+There is an interesting edge case at the end of the voting period where a voter may try to vote during the final block(s).
+Since there is a delay for transaction confirmation, we need to account for balances thay are not updated in real time.
+To compensate, we allow for a grace period where new votes are blocked, but balances are still updated.
+To prevent voter's from changing their balance during the grace period we only allow balances to be decremented during this time.
 If a voter tries to increase their token balance during the grace period the voting contract will not record this update.

 <p align="center">
   <img src="./diagram.png"/>
 </p>

-## Aragon Nest Deliverables

-1. The proposal requests an off-chain tabulation procedure because carbon voting is typically done off-chain.
-This is also the reason they believed that something akin to the Truebit Verification game would be appropriate.
-The reason we didn't take this approach is simply because of the data availability problem.
-Solver's can not sum up unverified data.
-So the data that is used must go through a verification process (see [here](https://github.com/mrsmkl/eth-patricia/wiki/Offchain-tabulation-of-votes)).
-Since the data has to get verified on chain anyways, it is simpler to merely do the carbon voting on chain.
-That is why we went with the monitoring agents that update the balance.
-This is a simpler solution that still met the requirements.
-We believe this deliverable is mostly complete.

-2. Integrating with AragonOS is still a work in progress.
-If you want to see the repo with work towards Aragon integration check out the `aragon` branch.
-We will most likely need additional help to work on this.

-3. The generalized voting interface deliverable is dependent on the specific requirements.
-However, we have shown an example of a commit reveal approach that follows the same approach.
-There may need to be a few modifications needed, but we think it should be straight forward to extend our work using inheritance or composition.

 ## Installation Instructions